News

 The Halliday Barnbougle Cup is returning for the ultimate weekend of golf, food and fine wine.

-Make your way to Barnbougle in north-east Tasmania (which is just a 60-minute drive from Launceston) in time for Friday afternoon.
-On arrival, check in to the Lost Farm Lodge – where you'll wake up overlooking the stunning coastline and hinterland.
+On Friday afternoon, you'll make your way to Barnbougle in north-east Tasmania (which is just a 60-minute drive from Launceston), where you'll check in at the Lost Farm Lodge and wake up overlooking ocean views of the stunning Anderson Bay or the Lost Farm Golf Course.

 Choose from a single queen suite – ideal for couples – complete with one queen bed, two televisions, and a large walk-in shower.
 For larger groups, the double queen suite offers two queen beds and a sliding door to create two individual rooms.
-Each room has an ocean view – looking out across Anderson Bay – or view of the Lost Farm Golf Course.

 The DunesSpend the weekend playing golf on the iconic Lost Farm and The Dunes courses.